gofractally/psibase/doc/psidk/src/development/front-ends/reference/http-requests.md

 ### Common files

 `common-sys` serves files stored in its tables.
 Chain operators may add files using the `storeSys` action (`psibase upload`).
-Booting the network with either the psibase CLI tool or with the admin-sys app will automatically install this default set of files:
+Booting the network with either the psibase CLI tool or with the x-admin app will automatically install this default set of files:

 | Path                          | Description                                                                                                                                                                                                           |
 | ----------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |